+Machine Learning

+Lecture 5

-Machine Learning Lecture 5 Support Vector Machines
+Support Vector Machines

 Justin Pearson1

-1http://user.it.uu.se/~justin/Teaching/MachineLearning/index.html

-Separating Hyperplanes
+mailto:it-1dl034@lists.uu.se

+1http://user.it.uu.se/~justin/Hugo/courses/machinelearning/

-Logistic regression (with linear features) finds a hyperplane that separates two classes.
+Separating Hyperplanes Logistic regression (with linear features) finds a hyperplane that separates two classes.
 But which hyperplane is best?

-Separating Hyperplanes

-It of course depends on how representative your training set is.
+Separating Hyperplanes It of course depends on how representative your training set is.
 With more points from the distribution our hyperplanes might look like:

-Margin Classifiers

-The intuition is that we find a hyperplane with a margin either side that maximises the space between the two clusters.
+Margin Classifiers The intuition is that we find a hyperplane with a margin either side that maximises the space between the two clusters.

-- They have been in use since the 90s. - More robust with outliers. - Very good classifiers on certain problems such as image classification, handwritten digit classification. - Non-linear models can be incorporated by the kernel trick.

-- A motivation/modification of logistic regression. - Finding margins as an optimisation problem. - Different Kernels for non-linear classification.
+Support Vector Machine - They have been in use since the 90s. - More robust with outliers. - Very good classifiers on certain problems such as image classification, handwritten digit classification. - Non-linear models can be incorporated by the kernel trick.
+Plan of action - A motivation/modification of logistic regression. - Finding margins as an optimisation problem. - Different Kernels for non-linear classification.